hobbsab/AccessibleWebsite/README.md

 # AccessibleWebsite

 ## Description
 This is a demo website for the search engine optimization "company" Horiseon.
-Its code has been revised to be more accessible and organized, alt text was given to the imaged and a broken link was fixed.
+Its code has been revised to be more accessible and organized, alt text was given to the images and a broken link was fixed.

 ## License
 MIT